On Choosing the Poems and Letter

 Link to EDA manuscript.
 Originally in Poems: Packet XIV, Mixed Fasciles, Houghton Library – (69c).
 Includes 33 poems, written in ink, ca. 1860-1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Unpublished Poems (1935), 94, from the earlier fascicle (A) with the line arrangement of the later one (B).

 There are two versions of this poem, one from late 1861 and copied into Fascicle 11-11 (A) and another copied into Fascicle 14-3 (B) in early 1862.
-Dickinson doing some stargazing during this period, thinking astronomically and writing poems based upon her observations of the heavens, especially the night sky.
+It suggests that Dickinson was doing some stargazing during this period, thinking astronomically, and writing poems based upon her observations of the heavens, especially the night sky.
 This is a poem of longing and separation but it is also witty and playful with a characteristic twist.

 Hallen, Cynthia, ed.
 Emily Dickinson Lexicon.
 Provo, Utah: Brigham Young University, 2007.